 a.
 The Budget Committee will decide on the acceptability of all Biology Department Development fund proposals within 21 calendar days after the application deadline and will recommend the funding level for each proposal.
 The Committee will provide notification to the department faculty of its decisions in a timely manner.

 b.
 The Department Head, as the named operator of the account, will inform the departmental faculty of the current balance of the Development Fund at the first department meeting of each semester (i.e., at least one month before the application deadline).

 c.
-No more than 50% of the available balance in the Biology Department Development Fund will be distributed during either the October or March funding cycles.
+No more than one-third of the available balance in the Biology Department Development Fund will be distributed during the October, March, or June funding cycles.

 d.
 Money will not be distributed from the Development Fund unless a written proposal has been submitted and the Budget Committee has made a positive recommendation for funding that is approved by the department.